Fellowship-of-the-Link/tftmap/project/How we measure thinking tools.md

 | Cost               | How expensive is the tool?                                                         | A top score indicates a zero price.
 High scores indicate a low price and/or a very useful freemium version.                                                                                |
 | Data sovereignty   | Who owns your data?                                                               | Data sovereignty means you control your files, so a top score generally means your files are on your PC.                                                                                                                          |
 |

+___

+## Comments, Suggestions?

+If you have any comments, suggestions or requests:

+* please add a comment, below
+* and/or create a separate page for the dimension you wish to comment, develop or suggest using [[Dimension Schema]] as a template (see [[How to contribute]]).
+Then:
+	* if it is already listed in the above table, add a link to it in the first column
+	* if it is new, add a link to it under "Proposed Dimensions", below.

+### Proposed Dimensions

+Want to suggest a new dimension?
+Create a file using [[Dimension Schema]] as a template (see [[How to contribute]]), and link to it here.
+Please include your name

+### Dimensions We Decided Not To Use

+_A place to park unused dimensions_

 ---